cloud-66-internal/help.cloud66.com/_rails/tutorials/configure-dns.md

 title: Configuring your DNS
 categories: tutorials
 order: 9
-lead: "How to configure your DNS with Rails for Cloud 66"
+lead: "How to configure your DNS with Cloud 66 for Rails"
 legacy: false
 tags: ["customization"]
 permalink: /:collection/:path